Naval Base Eniwetok: Fleet support

 Naval Base Eniwetok was used for the Admiral Raymond A. Spruance's United States Fifth Fleet anchorage.
 Ships in the Fifth Fleet were able to resupply, and refuel from Seron Ten, (Service Squadron 10).
 Resupply included food, freshwater for small crafts, spare parts and ammunition.
 Troops were able to have liberty leave at the fleet recreation.
 Eniwetok was used for staging upcoming missions.
 Eniwetok had a depot, tenders and repair ships for servicing amphibious ships and amphibious crafts in the southern anchorage, later moved to eastern anchorage.
 Eniwetok was the staging for the Marianas invasion, three hundred vessels supplied before departure.
 VPB-13 was staged at Eniwetok for weeks before the Guam campaign.
 Eniwetok also had spare fighter planes and parts for the aircraft carriers.
 The USS Bowditch (AG-30) had surveyed the lagoon to find the best mooring for large and small ships.
 USS Bowditch also placed the navigational markers for entrance and path through the atoll.
 The Fifth Fleet also used Naval Base Majuro and Naval Base Ulithi for resupply.
 After Naval Base Guam was re-established some of Seron Ten ships departed to support the new base there.

 LORAN station

 The United States Coast Guard built a LORAN (Long Range Navigational Signal) station at Eniwetok in January 1951.
 The station closed 1978, as in 1978 the Global Positioning System replaced the need for LORAN.

 Post war

-Starting on 14 April 1948 the US did nuclear testing at Eniwetok as part of the Cold War.
-The series of tests exploded over 30 megatons of TNT.
-The nuclear testing ended on 18 August 1958.
-In 1977 construction started on a concrete dome, the Runit Dome, on Runit Island.
-Under the dome, the US deposited radioactive soil and debris.
-The construction was completed in 1980.
+From 14 April 1948 through 18 August 1958, the United States conducted nuclear weapons testing at Eniwetok Atoll, exploding over 30 megatons.
+From 1977 to 1980, the US constructed a concrete dome on Runit Island, under which radioactive soil and debris were deposited.